Solrikk/MagicXML/README.md

 ## 🚀 Features

--  **Asynchronous processing:** Efficiently fetches and processes XML data in chunks using asyncio and aiohttp.
+- **Asynchronous Processing**: Efficiently fetches and processes XML data in chunks using `asyncio` and `aiohttp`, ensuring scalability and high performance.
--  **Customizable XML Parsing:** Handles specific XML structures, extracting and cleaning data as required.
+- **Customizable XML Parsing**: Tailored to handle specific XML structures, extracting and cleaning data as required.
+- **Data Cleaning and Sanitization**: Removes unwanted HTML tags and special characters from descriptions and names to ensure data integrity.
--  **CSV Export**: Converts XML data into well-structured CSV files, accommodating various encoding standards.
+- **CSV Export**: Converts processed XML data into well-structured CSV files, supporting various encoding standards.
--  **REST API Interface**: Simple API endpoints to trigger the processing and retrieval of files.
+- **REST API Interface**: Provides simple API endpoints to trigger processing and retrieve files programmatically.
--  **Error Handling**: Robust error management ensures that issues during XML processing are captured and reported.
+- **Error Handling**: Implements robust error management to capture and report issues during XML processing.
+- **CORS Support**: Allows requests from any origin, facilitating integration with other services and applications.
+- **Processing Status Tracking**: Enables users to check the status of their processing tasks using a `preset_id`.

 ## 🛠️ Installation